WalidNazih/Android-Application-C2EZ/README.md

-# Android Application for C2Ez (Developed in 2016)
+# Android Application for Product Management (Developed in 2016)
 Android Application for Product Management
 ### Technologies Used
 - Java ME for Android